advance100/doc_webpack/configuration.md

 Enter watch mode, which rebuilds on file change.

-Only use it with the node.js javascript api `webpack(options, fn)`.
+Only use it with the Node.js JavaScript api `webpack(options, fn)`.